WP-Developer-Hub/wp-comment-toolbox/README.md

 - **Enable Quick Tags Toolbar**: Add a quick tags toolbar to the comment form for easier formatting with Bold, Italic, and Underline text.
 - **Toolbar Style**: Choose between a light or dark mode for the quick tags toolbar.
 - **Enable Character Count**: Add a Twitter-style character counter below the comment textarea, showing the number of characters remaining.
+- **CSS/JS Customization**: Add custom CSS or JavaScript to further personalize the comment form’s appearance and behavior.

 ## Customizer Options